Mandatory Principal Adverse Impact (PAI) Indicators

 Renewable Energy Consumption

-Renewable energy sources are wind, solar (solar thermal and solar photovoltaic) and geothermal energy, ambient energy, tide, wave and other ocean energy, hydropower, biomass, landfill gas, sewage treatment plant gas, and biogas.
+Renewable energy sources are wind, solar (solar thermal and solar photovoltaic) and geothermal energy, ambient energy, tide, wave and other ocean energy, hydropower, biomass, landfill gas, sewage treatment plant gas and biogas.

 Negative effects on Biodiverse Sensitive-Areas

-The biodiversity-sensitive areas are the Natura 2000 network, UNESCO World Heritage and Key Biodiversity Areas.
 Negative effects mean activities that lead to the deterioration of natural habitats and species, and where mitigation measures have not been implemented.

 Emissions to Water